 6. Pay attention to the dive briefing.
 You'll not only get valuable information about the dive site and conditions, you'll learn how the crew prefers you enter and exit the water; whether you should remove only your fins or your entire kit at the ladder before boarding; where the anchor or mooring is located, etc.

 7. Put away the cigarettes.
 These days, there’s little tolerance for cigarette smoking on dive boats.
+Get more dive boat etiquette here.

 GETTING OFF THE BOAT